GreenPlow/spike-tasks-firebase/README.md

 http://localhost:3000/

-Note - Alternatively, you can comment out the client app in the docker-compose file and use `npm run` from `./client` to start the React Client after the other parts are up.
+Note - Alternatively, you can comment out the client app in the docker-compose file and use `npm start` from `./client` to start the React Client after the other parts are up.
 This will give you the correct ip address so you can access the app from a mobile device on the same network.